enjoythelive1/Trios2D/README.md

 It is a module to manage images.
 It implements the render and update methods so you just have to specify the image and the size and it will make the work for you.

-To include it you must import the `./modules/GameImage.js` script.
+To use it you must import the `./modules/GameImage.js` script.

 ```html
 <script src="js/Trios2D.js"></script>